 If you are a patent attorney or agent, it helps to think like an examiner.
 Get a better understanding of how examiners makes decisions at the Stakeholder Training on Examination Practice and Procedure (STEPP) agent attorney three day course.
+The USPTO is applying for CLE credit in New York for this course.
+Space is limited, so register early for this free course.

 - Day one focuses on the role of an examiner and the steps an examiner would take when reading an application for the first time, with an emphasis on Claim interpretation and 35 USC 101 and 112.